 - Don’t let it sit around or refrigerate overnight.
 Potatoes are best served soon after being cooked

 Recipe Variations.
 Making Vegan Mashed Potatoes with “Cream Cheese”

-For dairy-free and vegan mashed potato with cream cheese, you can easily swap the cream cheese and butter with vegan cream cheese and butter.
+For dairy-free and vegan mashed potatoes with cream cheese, you can easily swap the cream cheese and butter with vegan cream cheese and butter.
 This should be a simple replacement.

 Rosemary, thyme and chives go really well with cream cheese mashed potatoes.
 Feel free to buy flavoured cream cheese as that will add an extra layer of flavour to your mashed potatoes.

-This Mashed Potato with Cream Cheese recipe works really well with our Mushroom Stroganoff.
+This Mashed Potato with Cream Cheese recipe works really well with our Veggie Stroganoff.